ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

           - effect: NoSchedule
             key: node-role.kubernetes.io/control-plane
             operator: Exists
-          - effect: NoSchedule
-            key: node-role.kubernetes.io/master
-            operator: Exists
           volumes:
           - emptyDir: {}
             name: tmp-dir
     ---
     ~~~

-7. Apply this Kustomize project to finally deploy metrics-server in your cluster.
+7. Apply this Kustomize project to finally deploy metrics-server in your cluster:

-    ~~~bash
+    ~~~sh
     $ kubectl apply -k $HOME/k8sprjs/metrics-server/
     ~~~

-8. After a minute or so, check if the metrics-server pod and service is running.
+8. After a minute or so, check if the metrics-server pod and service is running:

-    ~~~bash
+    ~~~sh
     $ kubectl get pods,svc -n kube-system | grep metrics
-    pod/metrics-server-5b45cf8dbb-nv477          1/1     Running      0               5m12s
+    pod/metrics-server-5f87696c77-j7zgd           1/1     Running     0          41s
-    service/metrics-server   ClusterIP      10.43.133.41   <none>         443/TCP                      5m13s
+    service/metrics-server   ClusterIP      10.43.50.63    <none>        443/TCP                      41s
     ~~~

     You should get two lines regarding metrics-server.
 Also notice that the metrics-server is set in the `kube-system` namespace.

 ## Checking the metrics-server service

 To see the resource usage values scraped by metrics-server, you have to use the `kubectl top` command.
-You can get values from nodes and from pods.
+You can get values both from nodes and pods:

-- Get values from nodes with `kubectl top node`.
+- Get values from nodes with `kubectl top node`:

-    ~~~bash
+    ~~~sh
     $ kubectl top node
-    NAME          CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%
+    NAME          CPU(cores)   CPU(%)   MEMORY(bytes)   MEMORY(%)
-    k3sagent01    200m         5%     347Mi           17%
-    k3sagent02    166m         4%     335Mi           21%
-    k3sserver01   351m         8%     647Mi           49%
+    k3sagent01    64m          2%       561Mi           28%
+    k3sagent02    69m          3%       516Mi           26%
+    k3sserver01   156m         7%       785Mi           54%
     ~~~

-- Get values from pods with `kubectl top pods`, although always specifying a namespace (remember, pods are namespaced in Kubernetes).
+- Get values from pods with `kubectl top pods`, although always specifying a namespace (remember, pods are namespaced in Kubernetes):

-    ~~~bash
+    ~~~sh
     $ kubectl top pods -A
     NAMESPACE        NAME                                      CPU(cores)   MEMORY(bytes)
-    kube-system      coredns-85cb69466-9l6ws                  6m           11Mi
+    kube-system      coredns-64fd4b4794-phpd5                  5m           14Mi
-    kube-system      local-path-provisioner-64ffb68fd-zxm2v   1m           7Mi
+    kube-system      local-path-provisioner-774c6665dc-bzp9n   1m           8Mi
-    kube-system      metrics-server-5b45cf8dbb-nv477          15m          16Mi
-    kube-system      traefik-74dd4975f9-tdv42                 2m           18Mi
+    kube-system      metrics-server-5f87696c77-j7zgd           7m           18Mi
-    metallb-system   controller-7dcc8764f4-gskm7              1m           6Mi
-    metallb-system   speaker-6rrwf                            10m          10Mi
-    metallb-system   speaker-kntk2                            16m          10Mi
+    kube-system      traefik-c98fdf6fb-z87fh                   1m           28Mi
+    metallb-system   controller-58fdf44d87-kfc2f               5m           24Mi
+    metallb-system   speaker-jqcxt                             12m          24Mi
+    metallb-system   speaker-v7qkb                             12m          24Mi
+    metallb-system   speaker-xfqft                             13m          61Mi
     ~~~

-    In this case the `top pod` command has a `-A` option to get pods running in all namespaces of a cluster.
+    Here the `top pod` command has a `-A` option to get the metrics from pods running in all namespaces of the cluster.

 To see all the options available for both `top` commands, use the `--help` option.